Mozambique: Our Bright Future!

 Our Bright Future!, which is supported by the U.S. Department of Agriculture’s McGovern-Dole International Food for Education and Child Nutrition project, is a four-and-half-year program to assist Mozambique to expand its bilingual literacy program and build the foundation for a sustainable school feeding program.
 Primed by Counterpart International, Our Bright Future! is a comprehensive, $22 million initiative designed to support multi-sectoral national strategies to improve food security, reduce the incidence of hunger and improve literacy of school children in Mozambique.

-As an implementing partner, Creative will lead curriculum development and education capacity building activities that seamlessly extend the successful bilingual materials and approaches developed under previous USDA investments in Mozambique.
+As an implementing partner, Creative leads curriculum development and education capacity building activities that seamlessly extend the successful bilingual materials and approaches developed under previous USAID and USDA investments in Mozambique.
 Specifically, Creative aims to expand bilingual education in Maputo Province, improving the literacy of school-aged children.
-By increasing teacher capacity through professional development, providing quality instruction and learning materials to students and strengthening the linkages between local and national-level decision makers, the project will support in raising the quality of education.

-Creative is currently implementing the USAID-funded Vamos Ler (Let’s Read!) program in Mozambique.
-It is designed to develop bilingual education pedagogical tools and activities, improve national early grade literacy policies and delivery and monitoring systems, enhance school leadership and increase parental and community engagement in early grade literacy.
-The five-year, evidence-based program is building the government’s ability to create policies, tools and approaches to early grade literacy that are flexible, results oriented and affordable.
+Our Bright Future! builds off Creative’s recent USAID-funded Vamos Ler!
+(Let’s Read!) program in Mozambique.
+Vamos Ler! developed bilingual education pedagogical tools and activities, improved national early-grade literacy policies and delivery and monitoring systems, enhanced school leadership, and increased parental and community engagement in early-grade literacy.
+The five-year program from 2016-2021 built the government’s ability to create policies, tools and approaches to early grade literacy that are flexible, results-oriented and affordable.

 Otilia Overcomes: Rural Mozambican girl outshines her peers in reading